GMOD/Apollo/docs/Apollo2Build.md

 You can use Intellij, NetBeans, Eclipse, or just a simple text editor with Apollo to aid in development.

-Here we discuss using [IntelliJ](https://www.jetbrains.com/idea/download/) ultimate with Apollo:
+Here we discuss using [IntelliJ Ultimate](https://www.jetbrains.com/idea/download/) with Apollo:

-- Download [IntelliJ](https://www.jetbrains.com/idea/download/) ultimate (you need the commercial version).
+- Download [IntelliJ Ultimate](https://www.jetbrains.com/idea/download/) (you need the commercial version).
 [Licensing options](https://www.jetbrains.com/store/terms/comparison.html).
 - Clone / download Apollo if you haven't already. `git clone https://github.com/GMOD/Apollo` and follow the instructions on building Apollo in this doc.
-- If you've tried to use it before with IntelliJ, make sure that there is no .idea or *.ipr file present in the directory.
+- If you've tried to use it before with IntelliJ, make sure that there is no `.idea` or `*.ipr` file present in the directory.
 - Open IntelliJ
 - Select `Import Project`
 - Select `Create from Existing Sources`
 - After it detects the web-app it should have [detected `Web`](images/SelectGrails.png).
 Select `Grails` instead.
 - Note that there is a [`Grails` view](images/GrailsPackage.png) in the project menu.
-- Open Terminal and run `./apollo run-local` to take care of all dependencies and etc.  If you aren't developing GWT, you can use `./apollo run-app` instead.
-Most java / groovy files will automatically recompile in a few seconds after changing.
+- Open Terminal and run `./apollo run-local` to take care of all the dependencies, including JBrowse.
+If you aren't developing GWT, you can use `./apollo run-app` instead.
+Most Java / Groovy files will automatically recompile in a few seconds after you make changes.
-- You can also run debug or run [directly from the IDE](images/GrailsDebug1.png) with [output below](iamges/GrailsDebug2.png).
+- You can also run debug or run [directly from the IDE](images/GrailsDebug1.png) with [output below](images/GrailsDebug2.png).

 Notes on Debugging:
 - In IntelliJ, run debug (works only for JVM files, debug JavaScript in the browser)